Seeed-Studio/ModelAssistant/README.md

 is mainly used in microcontrollers, while <a href="https://onnx.ai">ONNX</a> is mainly used in devices with Embedded Linux.
 There are some special formats such as <a href="https://developer.nvidia.com/tensorrt">TensorRT</a>, <a href="https://docs.openvino.ai">OpenVINO</a> which are already well supported by OpenMMlab.
 EdgeLab has added TFLite model export for microcontrollers, which can be directly converted to uf2 format and drag-and-drop into the device for deployment.
 </details>

 ## Acknowledgement

-Edgelab referenced the following projects：
+EdgeLab referenced the following projects:

 - [OpenMMLab](https://openmmlab.com/)
 - [ONNX](https://github.com/onnx/onnx)
 - [NCNN](https://github.com/Tencent/ncnn)

 ## License